Do you know the top new york city trends?

 LOCALIKE New York is the brainchild of Manhattanite Andreas Leuzinger, after planning countless trips for his friends in the city, Andreas was inspired to launch LOCALIKE New York.

 The experts at LOCALIKE are well-travelled, with local insider information at their fingertips to provide unusual recommendations, exclusive access and opportunities to meet the people that make the city tick.
-With this in mind, here are the top 10 trends for 2018:
+With this in mind, here are the top 10 trends:

 1) Shopping – increased product customisation and experiences